 To provide employees with the support to advance, companies should:

-- Understand young workers’ concerns about advancement
+- Consider concerns about advancement in younger generations

 - Companies must do a better job of consistently providing employees new tasks and responsibilities: Two-thirds of employees (67%) expect to receive more responsibility at their job each year, but only 46% actually receive more responsibility.